bdusell/rau/docs/details.rst

    sequence-to-sequence transduction, it is possible to define new tasks while reusing the same training loop logic by extending the class :py:class:`~rau.tasks.common.TrainingLoop`.
 #.
+For language modeling, Rau provides implementations of a causally-masked
+   transformer with sinusoidal positional encodings, a simple RNN, and an LSTM.
+   For sequence-to-sequence, it provides a transformer encoder-decoder.
+#.
+For language modeling, the ``rau lm model-size`` command can be used to
+   automatically figure out how to readjust the :math:`d_\mathrm{model}` of a transformer or the number of hidden states of an RNN or LSTM so that the resulting model has a particular number of parameters, or as close to it as possible.
+This makes it easy to configure models with comparable numbers of parameters.
+It uses SymPy under the hood to work out the algebra.
+#.
 Provides a flexible Python API for building neural network architectures by
    composing simpler ones.
 In particular, it provides an abstract base class called :py:class:`~rau.unidirectional.Unidirectional` that represents a